-The options in the WinZip submenu of the Context Menu (the menu that displays when you right click a file or folder) change when you right click on different items.
-For example, right clicking on a text file (.txt), multiple files, or a folder will cause Add to entries to be available.
-Alternately, if you right click one archive file, such as a Zip file, WinZip will not list any Add to entries, but only Extract to options.
+The options in the WinZip submenu of the Context Menu (the menu that displays when you right click a file or folder) change depending on what you right click.
+For example, right clicking on a text file (.txt) or a folder will cause Add to entries to be available.
+Alternately, if you right click one archive file, such as a Zip file, WinZip will not show Add to entries, but will show Extract to ones.

-The behavior above is true for any of the file types with which WinZip associates itself by default.
-Some of these file types, such as ISO files, may be ones that you would like to zip from a right click, as they can be compressed further in a Zip file.
-If you are selecting multiple archive files, multiple mixed files, or a folder you will still find Add to options in the WinZip context menu.
-If you want to zip just one archive file using a right click, other than a Zip file, you can do so by creating your own Send To command.
+The behavior above is true for any of the file types that WinZip will open.
+Some of these file types, such as ISO files, may be ones that you would like to zip from a right click, since they often can be compressed further in a Zip file.
+If you select multiple archive files, multiple mixed files, or a folder you will find Add to options in the WinZip context menu.
+If you want to zip just one archive file using a right click, you can do so by creating your own Send To command.
 To do this you would need to:

 - Download and install the WinZip Command Line Support Add-On

-(if you are using an older version of WinZip, you may need to download the appropriate add-on version from the Alternative Download Links page)
+(with older WinZip versions, you may need to download a different add-on version from either Alternative Download Links or from Legacy Download Links)

-- Right click in the SendTo folder and create a NewText Document
+- In the SendTo folder that opens, right click and create a NewText Document

 - Right click your .bat file and choose Edit